jfilhoGN/webgpu_minicurso_cuda/templates/login-form/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/frytyler/pen/EGdtg.
+You can find this one at https://codepen.io/Tushkiz/pen/xqfsy.

- I built this login form to block the front end of most of my freelance wordpress projects during the development stage.

-This is just the HTML / CSS of it but it uses wordpress's login system.

-Nice and Simple
+ Simple Login Form with Flat UI